mattibbs/PDP/README.rst

 Registering cards and the security list
 =======================================
-A master card controls the registering and de-registering of operating cards, but cannot operate the gate.
+A Master card controls the registering and de-registering of operating cards, but cannot operate the gate.

 Learning LED;
 *************
 + Off- gate mode (or no power).
-+ Flashing- (with Actiob LED) no master card registered.
++ Flashing- (with Action LED) no Master card registered.
 + Flashing- learn mode (returns to gate mode 5 seconds after last learning read).

 Action LED;
 ***********
 + Off - not activated by a card.
-+ Flashing - (with Learning LED) no master card registered.
++ Flashing - (with Learning LED) no Master card registered.
 + Flashing - gate moving.
 + Steady - gate about to move.

 No Master
 *********
-+ Initially no cards are registered as the master card or in the security list.
++ Initially no cards are registered as the Master card or in the security list.
-+ First the master card must be registered.
++ First the Master card must be registered.
 + When the Learning and Action LEDs flash alternately and a buzzer will sound.
-+ The first card tagged will be registered as the master card.
++ The first card tagged will be registered as the Master card.
-+ The LEDs will then turn off and the buzzer will stop confirming registration of the master card.
++ The LEDs will then turn off and the buzzer will stop confirming registration of the Master card.
 + A serial message ###:###:###:###:MDR is sent for logging

 To register a card in the security list
 ***************************************
-+ With the LEDs off, tag the master card, the Learning LED flashes and a buzzer sounds.
++ With the LEDs off, tag the Master card, the Learning LED flashes and a buzzer sounds.
 + Tag a new card within 5 seconds to register this new card in the security list.
 + The Learning LED will then turn off and the buzzer will stop, confirming registration of the card in the security list.
 + A serial message ###:###:###:###:SAV is sent for logging.

 To de-register a card from the security list
 ********************************************
-+ Tag the master card to enter learning mode.
++ Tag the Master card to enter learning mode.
 + Within 5 seconds tag a card that is already registered in the security list.
 + This card is now removed from the security list.
 + The Learning LED will then turn off and the buzzer will stop, confirming de-registration of the card from the security list.
 + A serial message ###:###:###:###:DEL is sent for logging.
-+ This method will not remove the master card.
++ This method will not remove the Master card.

 To de-register ALL the cards, including the master card
 *******************************************************